 We were insistent on being at the top with time to spare because we were making a film and shooting photos.
 So we saw that it was about a 2-hour drive from Probollingo to Bromo.
 Therefore we decided to leave at 2 am.
 This gave us time for any incidents or wrong turns and would give us about an hour to spare at the top.

 We ended up reaching a small village about 35 minutes before Mount Bromo’s entrance.
-We were way too early as we still had several hours till sunrise.
+It turned out that we were way too early as we still had several hours till sunrise.
 We stopped here and had two coffees before continuing on a little later.
 It was a very cold drive but we did it in shorts and survived.
 If you are smart and have pants, wear them!

 If you want to cut it close you could leave Probollingo at 3 am but I would probably suggest heading off around 230 am having experienced the journey myself once.
 I’m not sure if we went the wrong way but we drove across the crater in the morning to get to King Kong Hill.
 The route was fine we just didn’t see anybody else doing it.